ervikash051299-dotcom/One-stop-solution/README.md

 # One-stop-solution
-One stop solution for all competitive exams pyqs and mocks like-ssc railway cds nda pcs
+One stop solution for all competitive exams Quantitative aptitude (maths) class and pyqs and mocks of all subjects for exams like-ssc railway cds nda pcs